 So when it came to the draft, Montana was not among the most coveted quarterbacks available and he eventually became the fourth signal-caller taken, some way behind first-round picks Jack Thompson, Phil Simms, and Steve Fuller.

-The 49ers, 3/1 to win the NFC Championship this season, were rumoured to be interested in Simms and Fuller.
+The 49ers were rumored to be interested in Simms and Fuller.

 But they had lost their first-round pick in a trade for OJ Simpson and both target triggermen were gone by the time new head coach Bill Walsh got to make his first selection.